llvm/llvm-test-suite/Fortran/UnitTests/finalization/README.md

 Flang is built in the `build` subdirectory.
-The test-suite-build directory is created by the user and is initially empty until running CMake for the teset-suite.
+The test-suite-build directory is created by the user and is initially empty until running CMake for the test-suite.
 To configure, build and run the tests once llvm/flang has been built, a command similar to the following can be used from within test-suite-build: